wp-plugins/flyzoo/readme.txt

 Currently we don't offer free live chat plans, anyway our plans are very affordable.

 Get the best live chat features starting **as low as $2.6/month** for the yearly subscription.
-Start your 14-day free trial - no credit card required - and cancel, upgrade or downgrade your subscription at any time.
+Try Flyzoo free for 14 days (no credit card required) and cancel, upgrade or downgrade your subscription at any time.

 All plans are discounted up to 33% for the yearly subscriptions!